 • Understanding the importance and direction of ESG and Climate-Related financial disclosures

-• Managing ethical and reputational risk by addressing conflicts of interest, maintaining confidentiality, and upholding professional standards to protect trust and integrity
+• Managing reputational risk by consistently treating customers fairly and upholding ethical standards to preserve trust and protect the organisation’s integrity

 • Changes in the risk landscape and developments in risk management practices